 “Yes, he does…” Damien said encouragingly, waiting for Ana to continue.

 “He has nightmares every night.
 That’s why he’s always practicing in the wee hours and seems exhausted in the morning.
 I think something bad happened to him.
 Something he doesn’t want to talk about.
 So even if he is one of those Siverlings, it doesn’t mean his life before this is anything he wants to remember.
 And maybe that’s why he studies like he does.
 Being here is a way out for him.
 And if it is…I don’t want to take that away from him by making him talk about it.”

 The thought that something or someone had actually caused Sebastien’s nightmares had Damien’s heart beating a little too hard, his cheeks flushing even brighter against the cold.
 When Sebastien had said, “The world can be darker than you imagine,” there had been a shadow in his eyes, hidden thoughts swimming behind their placid surface.
-It seemed wrong that someone like Sebastien, who was strong and smart and who cared so much could, in other circumstances, be the victim of something that scarred him internally so much that he couldn’t escape the memories even in sleep.
-Sebastien wasn’t a victim.
+It seemed wrong that someone like Sebastien, who was strong and smart and who cared so much, could, in other circumstances, be the victim of something that scarred him internally so much that he couldn’t escape the memories even in sleep.

 She laughed.
 “Damien, haven’t you learned by now?
 I’m always right.”

 He smirked.
 “Except when you disagree with Sebastien.”

 They laughed, and didn’t talk of it again.